A creamy, milkshake-like yogurt smoothie made with oats, raisins, cinnamon, and vanilla. It tastes like an oatmeal cookie!

 - Pour into two glasses and serve immediately.

 Disclosure: Vitamix provided me with a Vitamix 5200 and challenged me to use it every day for a week.
-They also provided a second one for the giveaway.
+They also provided a second one for the giveaway (now closed).
 All opinions are my own.